story105/CompilerConstructionPLEASEWORK/README.md

 - Putting things together, we can now run `stack test | grep Success` on the modified `Compiler.hs` and should obtain

       Successfully compiled to Wasm: ass_in_arith.cc
-      Successfully compiled to Wasm: ass_in_cmp.cc
-      Successfully compiled to Wasm: ass_many.cc
-      Successfully compiled to Wasm: ass_var_to_var.cc
-      Successfully run: ass_var_to_var.cc
-      Successfully compiled to Wasm: branch_value_leaks.cc
-      Successfully run: branch_value_leaks.cc
-      Successfully compiled to Wasm: cmp.cc
-      Successfully compiled to Wasm: cmp_bool.cc
-      Successfully compiled to Wasm: core005.cc
-      Successfully compiled to Wasm: core006.cc
-      Successfully compiled to Wasm: core007.cc
-      Successfully compiled to Wasm: core009.cc
-      Successfully compiled to Wasm: core012.cc
-      Successfully compiled to Wasm: core019.cc
-      Successfully compiled to Wasm: core102.cc
-      Successfully run: core102.cc
-      Successfully compiled to Wasm: core110.cc
-      Successfully compiled to Wasm: core111.cc
-      Successfully compiled to Wasm: decr_in_if.cc
-      Successfully compiled to Wasm: div.cc
-      Successfully compiled to Wasm: do_nothing.cc
-      Successfully run: do_nothing.cc
-      Successfully compiled to Wasm: double__cmp.cc
-      Successfully compiled to Wasm: double__core012.cc
-      Successfully compiled to Wasm: double__inc_dec.cc
-      Successfully compiled to Wasm: fibonacci.cc
-      Successfully compiled to Wasm: good01.cc
-      Successfully compiled to Wasm: good03.cc
-      Successfully compiled to Wasm: good05.cc
-      Successfully compiled to Wasm: good07.cc
-      Successfully compiled to Wasm: good09.cc
-      Successfully compiled to Wasm: good11.cc
-      Successfully compiled to Wasm: good13.cc
-      Successfully compiled to Wasm: good15.cc
-      Successfully compiled to Wasm: good17.cc
-      Successfully compiled to Wasm: if_state_propagation.cc
-      Successfully compiled to Wasm: ineq_inclusive.cc
-      Successfully compiled to Wasm: redeclare_after_if.cc
-      Successfully compiled to Wasm: redeclare_after_while.cc
-      Successfully compiled to Wasm: redeclare_in_if.cc
-      Successfully compiled to Wasm: redeclare_in_while.cc
+      <...>
       Successfully compiled to Wasm: return_42.cc
       Successfully run: return_42.cc
-      Successfully compiled to Wasm: return_in_if_left.cc
-      Successfully compiled to Wasm: return_in_if_right.cc
-      Successfully compiled to Wasm: return_in_while.cc
-      Successfully compiled to Wasm: scopes_different_type_in_branches.cc
-      Successfully run: scopes_different_type_in_branches.cc
-      Successfully compiled to Wasm: scopes_if_leakage.cc
-      Successfully run: scopes_if_leakage.cc
-      Successfully compiled to Wasm: scopes_reuse_name.cc
-      Successfully compiled to Wasm: scopes_while_leakage.cc
-      Successfully run: scopes_while_leakage.cc
-      Successfully compiled to Wasm: void_expr_as_stmt.cc
-      Successfully compiled to Wasm: void_return_empty.cc
+      <...>
       Successfully run: void_return_empty.cc

   This was hard work, but we see that we made some progress.
-If you want to see the work that remains run `stack test | grep Error`.
+If you want to see the programs that fail run `stack test | grep Error`.

   Some further remarks: